ozmos/100-days-of-code/r1-log.md

     -switch statements also look identical
     -they share some in built functions
 In the evening I worked on my portfolio, adding a new project and adding some media breaks for larger screens.

+###R1D77
+Did some codewars puzzles in the morning then started a WordPress course in the afternoon.
+Realised I now need to learn how to set up LAMP stack on my linux machine.

+###R1D78
+Went through a bit more of the D3.js tutorial on FCC in the morning.
+Spent most of the afternoon/evening trying to get the LAMP stack set up.
+I think I'm getting closer.